Illustrations by Kelsey Wroten for this article.

-In-fact: one of the worst problems a designer could have is the goal of innovation for the sake of innovation, or the requirement to add some creative flare to the issue they’re trying to solve merely for the objective of adding some flare.
+One of the worst problems a designer could have is the goal of innovation for the sake of innovation, or the requirement to add some creative flare to the issue they're trying to solve merely for the objective of adding some flare.
 These endeavors rarely pan out, simply because the trade-off of trying to come up with something that stands out tends to come at the cost of value.

 This helps explain why so many smartphones look and function the same, or why so many of the most popular apps appear the same too:

 “App fatigue is a real thing.
 Most people have grown tired of bouncing between too many apps and learning how to use a new interface after every new download.”